MIPI

 1. Power connection issue

-Check if the display's power supply interface is properly connected, confirm that at least one of the 4 power supply interfaces is correctly connected, ensure the power screws are tightened, and the pogo pins make good contact with the 40PIN.
+Check if the display's power supply interface is properly connected.
+Confirm that at least one of the 4 power supply interfaces is correctly connected.
+Ensure the power screws are tightened, and the pogo pins make good contact with the 40-pin interface.

-Check if the MIPI cable is properly inserted and securely connected, confirm the cable direction is correct to avoid reverse insertion, check if the connector has physical damage.
+Check if the MIPI cable is properly connected and securely inserted.
+Confirm the cable direction is correct to avoid reverse insertion.
+Check the connector for physical damage.

 3. System startup issue

-Confirm the system has started normally and loaded the display service, check if the login credentials are correct (default user: pi, password: quecpi), view system logs to confirm the display driver is loaded properly.
+Confirm the system has started properly and loaded the display service.
+View system logs to confirm the display driver is loaded properly.

-After properly connecting the device, if the display shows screen distortion after powering on, it may be due to the following situations:
+After properly connecting the device, if the display shows screen artifact after powering on, it may be due to the following situations:

 1. Signal interference

-Check if the MIPI cable is too long or of poor quality, confirm there are no strong electromagnetic interference sources around the cable, try replacing with a high-quality MIPI cable.
+heck if the MIPI cable is too long or of poor quality.
+Confirm whether there are strong electromagnetic interference sources around the cable.
+Try replacing it with a high-quality MIPI cable.

 2. Hardware compatibility issue

-Confirm the display model used is fully compatible with Quectel-Pi-H1, check if the display firmware version is the latest version.
+Confirm the display model used is fully compatible with Quectel-Pi-H1.
+Check if the display firmware version is up to date.

 Touch Function Abnormality